Magnetic Polarisability of Octet Baryons via Lattice QCD

-We find the processes described above bring a new level of rigour to the polarisability results, producing the highest precision lattice QCD calculations of baryon magnetic polarisabilities to date.
+We find the processes described above bring a new level of rigor to the polarizability results, producing the highest precision lattice QCD calculations of baryon magnetic polarizabilities to date.

 The presence of a magnetic field and the difference in the $u$ and $d$ quark charges breaks the isospin symmetry of equal mass quarks.
-The $\Lambda$ and $\Sigma^0$ baryons will mix in the magnetic field complicating the interpretation of the mass shifts in the background field approach considered herein.
+The $\Lambda$ and $\Sigma^0$ baryons will mix in the magnetic field complicating the interpretation of the mass shifts in the background-field approach considered herein.
 Correlation matrix techniques can be introduced to address the state isolation issue.
-However, together these issues add additional layers of complexity that is not required for the other six members of the baryon octet.
-These are the so-called outer members of the octet, composed with a doubly-represented quark flavour and a singly-represented flavour.
+However, together these issues add additional layers of complexity that are not required for the other six members of the baryon octet.
+These are the so-called outer members of the octet, composed with a doubly represented quark flavor and a singly represented flavor.
 It is these baryons that hold the focus of the present investigation.

-Recently four-point function methods have been considered in the calculation of the magnetic polarisability~\cite{Wilcox:2021:towards,Lee:2023:pion}.
+Recently four-point function methods have been considered in the calculation of the magnetic polarizability~\cite{Wilcox:2021:towards,Lee:2023:pion}.
 This time the baryons are probed perturbatively by two electromagnetic-current insertions.
 As such, the baryon states are eigenstates of QCD alone and the $\Lambda$ and $\Sigma^0$ baryons do not mix.
-Thus, this alternative approach presents a significant advantage to understanding the magnetic polarisabilities of the $\Lambda$ and $\Sigma^0$ baryons and we anticipate future calculations for these baryons.
+Thus, this alternative approach presents a significant advantage to understanding the magnetic polarizabilities of the $\Lambda$ and $\Sigma^0$ baryons and we anticipate future calculations for these baryons.